heineken-advanced-analytics/great-expectations-workshop-pydata/README.md

 ## Dataset

-The original dataset can be found through (this link)(https://www.kaggle.com/PROPPG-PPG/hourly-weather-surface-brazil-southeast-region).
+The original dataset can be found through [this link](https://www.kaggle.com/PROPPG-PPG/hourly-weather-surface-brazil-southeast-region).
 The dataset used here is an adapted version of the original version from Kaggle (reduced and simplified, hopefully).

 #### Columns
 - Id - id associated with a particular weather station